Storj

 **3. Retrieve Your S3-Compatible Credentials:**

-If your Storj bucket requires authentication for read or write access, set up a secret to store your S3-compatible credentials securely with ByteNite (see )
+If your Storj bucket requires authentication for read or write access, set up a secret to store your S3-compatible credentials securely with ByteNite (see [Data Sources](/launch-with-bytenite/data-sources.md#setting-up-secrets))

 Here's an example of a request body of the [Secrets](/api-reference/authentication-api/secrets.md) endpoint for saving Storj keys: